Viktor Astafyev: Biography

-In 1934 Pyotr Astafyev returned from labour camp and married again.
-He took Viktor to his new place, a small forest village Sosnovka, then in 1935 moved the family to Igarka where they settled as spetspereselentsy.
+In 1934, Pyotr Astafyev returned from the labour camp and married again.
+He took Viktor to his new residence, a small forest village Sosnovka, then in 1935 moved the family to Igarka where they settled as spetspereselentsy.
 Ignored by both his stepmother Taisiya Tcherkasova (who had now given birth to her own son, Nikolai) and father, the boy rebelled and soon found himself homeless and on the streets.
-In 1937 he was taken to an orphanage and joined the 5th form of its special school which years later he remembered with great affection.
-Two of the teachers, Rozhdestvensky and Sokolov, noticed his artistic and literary abilities since the boy had started to write poetry, and did a lot to encourage him.
+In 1937, he was taken to an orphanage and joined the 5th grade of its special school, which he remembered years later with great affection.
+He began to write poetry, and two of his teachers, Rozhdestvensky and Sokolov, noticed his artistic and literary abilities and did a lot to encourage him.
 Years later he remembered: Critics for some reason tend to feel sorry for me and for the difficult childhood that I had.
 This vexes me a lot.
 More than that...
 Given such a chance, I’d have chosen the very same life, full of things, happiness, victories and defeats.
 The latter only help to see the world better, to feel kindness deeper.
 There would have been just one thing I'd have changed – asked fate to keep mother with me.
 [Long pause] Orphanage, wandering, the boarding school – all this I had to live through in Igarka.
 But there were other things – books and songs, skiing trips, childhood happiness, first tears of epiphany...
 It was there that for the first time I've heard the radio, the gramophone, the brass orchestra...
 And it was in Igarka that I wrote my first ever short story which my teacher Rozhdestvensky published in our school's self-edited journal.
 And the newspaper Bolshevik Zapolyarya published my 4-line verse.

-On 1 May 1941, Astafyev graduated from the school and joined a brickyard as a transport worker.
+On 1 May 1941, Astafyev graduated from school and joined a brickyard as a transport worker.
 As the Great Patriotic War broke out, he was working in the Kureika station, a manual worker at local village Soviet.
-In August he left Igarka and joined the newly formed Railway school in Krasnoyarsk which he left in June 1942.
+In August he left Igarka and joined the newly formed railway school in Krasnoyarsk, which he left in June 1942.